Deze informatie is alleen in het Engels beschikbaar.

 The first part of the course lays the foundations.
 What is opera, and how does it express political and philosophical ideas (taking e.g. the Nozze di Figaro as an example).
 We’ll also think about problematic pieces and performance practices – think of black-face in Otello and Aida or orientalism and sexism in Turandot.
 We’ll critically reflect on the composition of the (male-dominated) operatic canon, and what this tells us about the politics of opera now.

 For the final assignment, we’ll work with students from the National Opera Academy (DNOA).
 Students will work, in groups, on one character in an opera and consider what happens to that character in a particular aria (emotionally, socially, politically).
-Ideally, students would get to discuss their ideas with young singers.
-We’ll end the course with a recital (with the DNOA) in which students introduce the aria briefly.
+Students will get to discuss their ideas with young DNOA singers who are participating in the course.
+We’ll end the course with a recital (with the DNOA), in which students introduce the aria briefly.

 Course objectives